901abc26123bee/twstockanalyser/DEV_NOTE.md

 [Python Child cannot use a Module the Parent Imported](https://stackoverflow.com/questions/8957859/python-child-cannot-use-a-module-the-parent-imported)

+### tuple and single value wrapped in parentheses
+Yes, (8) and (8,) are different.

+(8) is just a single integer wrapped in parentheses, which is interpreted as an integer.
+(8,) is a tuple with one element.
+The comma is what makes it a tuple.

 ### unit test
 [Python Unit test module throws "ModuleNotFoundError: No module named 'tests.test_file'"](https://stackoverflow.com/questions/56780892/python-unit-test-module-throws-modulenotfounderror-no-module-named-tests-test)